Crawl budget is the time or amount of pages search engines spend crawling your website on a daily basis.

 Solution: Instructing search engines not to access these internal search result pages can easily be done using your robots.txt.
 We’ve included an example robots.txt for a WordPress website which takes care this.
 If this is not possible for you, consider using the URL parameter handling settings in Google Search Console and Bing Webmaster Tools to instruct Google and Bing what pages not to crawl.

 A less technical reason to have a high amount of non-indexable pages could be that you used to like working with tags for your blog articles back in 2010.
 You’re an avid writer, so over time you’ve accumulated thousands of tags.
-When you read about Google Panda you decided to put aon these tags pages, which fixed only possible indexing issues.
+When you read about Google Panda you decided to put a meta robots noindex directive on these tags pages, which fixed only possible indexing issues.

 While preventing possible indexing issues, it created crawl issues: search engines are crawling these pages but find time after time that they can’t index these pages, so they ignore them.
 But they do spend your valuable crawl budget on those tag pages.